-- Public Review: A 30 to 90 day period when the public can review and comment on thedraft Specification. - 161 Ratified Seat: An EC seat filled by the ratification process described in section 6.4.3. - 162Reference Implementation (RI): The prototype or "proof of concept" implementation of a163Specification. - 164 Release: A Final Release or a Maintenance Release - 165 Specification: See Java Specification. - Specification Lead (Spec Lead): The Expert responsible for leading the effort to develop or make significant revisions to a Specification and for completing the associated Reference Implementation and Technology Compatibility Kit.
-A Spec Lead (or the Spec Lead's host company or organization) must be a Java Community Process Member. - Specification Lead Member (Spec Lead Member): The individual JCP member who is a Spec Lead, or otherwise the company or organization that is represented by the Spec Lead. - 173 Technology Compatibility Kit (TCK): The suite of tests, tools, and documentation that 174 allows an organization to determine if its implementation is compliant with the 175 Specification. - Transfer Ballot: The EC ballot to approve transfer of ownership of a Specification, RI, and TCK from one Member to another Member.1 - 178Umbrella Java Specification Request (UJSR): A JSR that defines or revises a Platform179Edition or Profile Specification.
-A UJSR proceeds through the JCP like any other JSR. - 180 The use of the term day or days in this document refers to calendar days unless otherwise181 specified. - 182 The use of the words "must", "must not", "required", "shall", "shall not", "should", "should 183 not", "recommended", "may" and "optional" in this document is done in accordance with the 184 IETF's RFC 2119.
+159 160 Public Review: A 30 to 90 day period when the public can review and comment on the draft Specification.
+161 Ratified Seat: An EC seat filled by the ratification process described in section 6.4.3.
+162 163 Reference Implementation (RI) : The prototype or "proof of concept" implementation of a Specification.
+164 Release: A Final Release or a Maintenance Release 165 Specification: See Java Specification.
+166 167 168 169 Specification Lead (Spec Lead) : The Expert responsible for leading the effort to develop or make significant revisions to a Specification and for completing the associated Reference Implementation and Technology Compatibility Kit.
+A Spec Lead (or the Spec Lead's host company or organization) must be a Java Community Process Member.
+170 171 172 Specification Lead Member (Spec Lead Member) : The individual JCP member who is a Spec Lead, or otherwise the company or organization that is represented by the Spec Lead.
+173 174 175 Technology Compatibility Kit (TCK) : The suite of tests, tools, and documentation that allows an organization to determine if its implementation is compliant with the Specification.
+176 177 Transfer Ballot: The EC ballot to approve transfer of ownership of a Specification, RI, and TCK from one Member to another Member.
+178 179 Umbrella Java Specification Request (UJSR): A JSR that defines or revises a Platform Edition or Profile Specification.
+A UJSR proceeds through the JCP like any other JSR.
+180 181 The use of the term day or days in this document refers to calendar days unless otherwise specified.
+182 183 184 The use of the words "must", "must not", "required", "shall", "shall not", "should", "should not", "recommended", "may" and "optional" in this document is done in accordance with the IETF's RFC 2119.

-185 III THE JAVA COMMUNITY PROCESS[TM] PROGRAM
+III THE JAVA COMMUNITY PROCESSTM PROGRAM

-186 1.
-GENERAL PROCEDURES
+1. GENERAL PROCEDURES

-187 1.1 EXPERT GROUP TRANSPARENCY
+1.1 EXPERT GROUP TRANSPARENCY

-Each Expert Group is free to use the working style that it finds most productive and appropriate, so long as this is compatible with the requirements specified in this document.
-For example, an EG may choose to move forward only when there is general agreement among its members, or by voting on
+- 188 Each Expert Group is free to use the working style that it finds most productive and appropriate, so - long as this is compatible with the requirements specified in this document.
+For example, an EG may - 190 choose to move forward only when there is general agreement among its members, or by voting on

-1 Transfer of ownership does not mean transfer of IP rights, only transfer of the right to start again.
+Transfer of ownership does not mean transfer of IP rights, only transfer of the right to start again.
 The new Spec Lead can, however, negotiate a transfer of IP with the old Spec Lead.